charliereese/blog_boi/README.md

 # BlogBoi

-BlogBoi is a rails gem / engine that provides out-of-the-box blogging functionality to your rails application
+BlogBoi is a rails gem / engine that provides out-of-the-box blogging functionality to your rails application.

+It requires active_storage for photo upload / storage.

 ## Installation